 Thankfully, there are ways to prevent downy mildew and control the spread of pathogens that cause it.
 Culturally, gardeners eliminate moisture, improve air circulation, prune, and change their irrigation techniques by using drip irrigation.
 Downy mildew fungicide is another option.

 Treatment is difficult because downy mildews remain for long periods, and resemble other diseases in plant pathology, like angular leaf spot and powdery mildew.
 But knowing is half the battle.
 So let’s talk about this disease, and how to limit its spread in your garden.

-Helpful Products For Downy Mildew Control:
+Helpful Products At Amazon For Downy Mildew Control: